reevolutiva/twchr-dev/readme.txt

-=== Manage Twitch Account - Import Streamings & VOD and Promote your Channel - Twitcher.pro ===
+=== Manage Twitch Account - Promote, Embed & Manage Streamings & VOD - Twitcher.pro ===

 Contributors: reevolutiva
 Donate link: http://twitcher.pro
 Tags: Twitch, streaming, monetization, twitter, youtube, twitch.tv, channel, embed Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.3
-Stable tag: 0.4
+Stable tag: 0.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-With Twitcher.pro, you can easily manage and promote your Twitch streamings, and videos from WordPress by scheduling series and importing all your content onto your own website.
+Manage and integrate your Twitch.tv channel from WordPress Admin with <a href="https://twitcher.pro/" title="">Twitcher.pro</a>.
+Promote future streamings and embed past streamings from Twitch or Youtube.

 == Description ==
-Easily *integrate your Twitch channel* with your WordPress site using Twitcher.pro Wordpress Twitch account manager Plugin.
+Easily *integrate your Twitch channel* to WordPress with <a href="https://twitcher.pro/" title="">Twitcher.pro</a>.
-*Twitcher.pro* creates a post page for every past stream and/or video, allowing you to manage and promote your programs and series, and offer extra content for your audience, taking advantage of the power of Google.
+Twitcher helps you to program and manage your streamings in an easy way in 3 simple steps:
+1. *Program your future streamings and series from WordPress*:
+    Twitcher.pro creates a landing page for every future streaming and synchronizes with the Twitch.tv Calendar.
+    Create series for every recurrent streaming and automatically create and archive pages for each one.

+2. Go *Live*:
+    Transmit your live stream as always. <a href="https://twitcher.pro/" title="">Twitcher.pro</a> will show your live streaming on your Streaming Landing Page.

+3. *Import and Embed* your past streaming to your Streaming Landing Page:
+    Embed your past streaming directly from Twitch.
+    <a href="https://twitcher.pro/" title="">Twitcher.pro</a> will show your actual list of Twitch videos.
+Assign a past VOD from Twitch or Youtube.

+Of course, you can customize any part of your site with shortcodes. <a href="https://twitcher.pro/twitcher-shortcodes/" title="">More Info here</a>

+Our main goal is to create a tool and a method for streamers that helps them grow their community and monetization, integrating the management, programming, and integration of a commercial strategy to sell any WooCommerce product, course, digital event, or any product or service.

+Twitcher.pro is in beta.
+Any feedback, please comment us in <a href="https://twitcher.pro/" title="">Twitcher.pro webpage</a>.

 == Features ==

-* *Embed Twitch videos* onto WordPress and import them as a new Streaming Post Type
+* Embed Twitch videos onto WordPress and import them as a new Streaming Post Type
-* *Create and promote your own series*: delete and modify schedule segments directly from your WordPress Dashboard
+* Create and promote your own series: delete and modify schedule segments directly from your WordPress Dashboard
-* *Shortcodes to embed* your Twitch streamings anywhere and series  <a href="https://twitcher.pro/twitcher-shortcodes/" title="">More Info here</a>
+* Shortcodes to embed your Twitch streamings anywhere and series. <a href="https://twitcher.pro/twitcher-shortcodes/" title="">More Info here</a>
 * Import and embed past videos and streamings
-* Keep track of your *Twitch views* and *manage connections* easily
+* Keep track of your Twitch views and manage connections easily
-* *Easy installation* and use: connect your WordPress site with your Twitch.tv channel and import your previous videos in less than 5 minutes
+* Easy installation and use: connect your WordPress site with your Twitch.tv channel and import your previous videos in less than 5 minutes
-* Compatible with Woocommerce, Learndash, and most plugins and themes
+* Compatible with WooCommerce, LearnDash, and most plugins and themes
 * Twitch API Helix enabled

 Note: Use of this plugin requires full understanding and acceptance of Twitch Interactive, Inc.'s terms of service.
 This is an unofficial WordPress integration.